 The classic Space Bucket design is composed of two parts: a main container for the plant, and a light-top with a UFO LED or with CFL bulbs alongside ventilation (like PC fans).
-With a SB you’ll be able to grow any kind of plant indoors..
-Knowledge of the dangers of electricity is essential, it is imperative to follow SAGs electrical safety guidelines.
+With a SB you’ll be able to grow any kind of plant indoors.
+Knowledge of the dangers of electricity is essential, please follow SAGs electrical safety guidelines.
 The shopping list below serves as a starting point for one basic CFL Space Bucket.
 You can find a diverse selection of bucket parts at the Materials section.
 See the pictorial for extra step by step instructions.

 - Four 5gal (20l) buckets, and one lid.